| Thisisatexxxsttoseethapp | Thisisatesttoseewhathappensasaminimumsize | Thisisatesttxxxewhathapp |

 |

-The Synagogue Survival Kit, by Jordan Lee Wagner, is published by Jason Aronson Inc. ISBN#1-56821-967-9.
+The Synagogue Survival Kit, by Jordan Lee Wagner, is published by Rowman & Littlefield.
+ISBN#1-56821-967-9.
 Hardcover.
 368 pages. $40.
 It may be purchased at bookstores, or on-line from Amazon.com, or directly from the author.
 Also by Jordan Lee Wagner: "Siddur Ba-Eir Hei-Teiv --- The Transliterated Siddur" -- The complete Friday evening and Saturday morning services, spelled in English alphabet.
 Color shows whether text is usually recited silently, chanted by the Cantor, or sung aloud by the congregation.
 Now anyone can follow a traditional service and sing along.

 |